Sensor readings

 1. Color the cells

-Add a Carbone tag to set the color of the cell that:
+• Use a Carbone tag to set the color of the cell by applying:

-• Uses the :show() formatter to conditionally determine the cell's colorization,
+• the :show() formatter to transmit the cell's colorization,

-• Uses the color formatter to set the background color, as shown in the following formula:
+• the :color formatter to set the background color,

 Tip: Add spaces within the Carbone tag to improve formula readability and ensure better text wrapping within the cell.